graphile/worker/README.md

 export interface TaskSpec {
   /**
-   * The queue to run this task under (specify if you want the job to run
+   * The queue to run this task under (only specify if you want jobs in this
-   * serially).
+   * queue to run serially).
+(Default: null)
    */
   queueName?: string;

   /**
-   * A Date to schedule this task to run in the future */ runAt?: Date;
+   * A Date to schedule this task to run in the future.
+(Default: now) */ runAt?: Date;

+  /**
+   * Jobs are executed in numerically ascending order of priority (jobs with a
+   * numerically smaller priority are run first).
+(Default: 0) */ priority?: number;

   /**
    * How many retries should this task get?
 (Default: 25)